drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 10:50:15.498660 walt-server.platform.devices -> new device name=unknown-18d55d type=unknown mac=6c:b0:ce:18:d5:5d ip=192.168.152.11
 ```
 In this example we see that WALT registered this unknown device with name `unknown-18d55d`.
+The hex chars are taken from the right side of the switch mac address.

 In such a case, run the following to let WALT know this new device is actually a switch:
 ```